A Model and Survey of Distributed Data-Intensive Systems: Introduction

 \section{Introduction}

 As data guides the decision-making process of increasingly many human activities, software applications become \emph{data-intensive}~\cite{kleppmann:2016:data-intensive}.
 They handle large amounts of data produced by disparate sources.
-They perform complex data analysis to rapidly extract valuable knowledge from the application environment.
+They perform complex data analysis to extract valuable knowledge from the application environment.
 They take automated decisions in near real-time.
 They serve content to a multitude of users, spread over wide geographical areas.

-The challenges for these applications come from data characteristics such as its volume, the rate at which it is generated, the heterogeneity of data models and formats.
-Addressing these issues demands for \emph{distributed software systems} that exploit the resources of interconnected computers to efficiently store, query, analyze, and serve data to customers at scale.
-Unfortunately, distribution brings along issues related to communication, concurrency and synchronization, deployment of data and computational tasks on physical nodes, replication and consistency, handling of partial failures~\cite{kleppmann:2016:data-intensive}.
-To address these issues, the last two decades have seen a flourishing of systems to support the development and operation of applications with programming and execution models that abstract away some of the concerns related to distributed data management and processing.
+The challenges for these applications come from data characteristics such as its volume, the rate at which it is generated, its heterogeneity.
+This demands for \emph{distributed software systems} that could exploit the resources of interconnected computers to efficiently store, query, analyze, and serve data to customers at scale.
+Distribution brings along issues related to communication, concurrency and synchronization, deployment of data and computational tasks on physical nodes, replication and consistency, handling of partial failures~\cite{kleppmann:2016:data-intensive}.
+To address these issues, the last two decades have seen a flourishing of systems and execution models that abstract away some of the concerns related to distributed data management and processing.
 We collectively denote them \emph{distributed data-intensive systems}: they originate from research and development efforts in various communities, in particular those working on database and distributed systems.